-Prior to her doctorate, Hendrickje worked as a policy analyst at the OECD Directorate for Education and Skills, where her last project focused on the many benefits of work-based learning.
+Prior to her doctorate Hendrickje worked as a policy analyst at the OECD Directorate for Education and Skills where her last project focused on the many benefits of work-based learning.

 She can herself confirm the value of work-based placements.
-A teaching assistantship in France and internships and consultancy work with Germany’s Federal Ministry of Education and Research, the OECD in Paris and the German International Cooperation (GIZ) in Kosovo allowed her to gain experience in the field of vocational education and training (VET) during her studies of an MA Honours in International Relations and French at the University of St. Andrews and Sciences Po de Paris and an MA in EU International Relations and Diplomacy Studies at the College of Europe in Bruges.
-She became intrigued with the many facets of VET policy, looking at it not only from the national angle and through the comparative lenses of the OECD but also experiencing it on the ground in developed and developing countries.
+A teaching assistantship in Paris and internships and consultancy work with Germany’s Federal Ministry of Education and Research, the OECD in Paris and the German International Cooperation (GIZ) in Kosovo allowed her to gain first professional experience in the field of vocational education and training (VET) during her studies of an MA Honours in International Relations and French at the University of St. Andrews and Sciences Po de Paris and an MA in EU International Relations and Diplomacy Studies at the College of Europe in Bruges.
+She became quickly intrigued with the many facets of VET policy, looking at it not only from the national angle and through the comparative lenses of the OECD but also experiencing it on the ground in developed and developing countries.